bokeh/bokeh/examples/app/stock_applet/README.md

-This examples shows how to create a simple applet in Bokeh, and also how to embed that applet into a Flask server.
+This example shows how to create a simple applet in Bokeh, which can be viewed in two different ways:

+* running directly on a bokeh-server
+* embedded into a separate Flask application

 You will need to first download some sample data, then follow the instructions for running the example.

 Sample Data
 ============